You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Although Bulgarian Training Bags were initially designed for wrestlers and other athletes, many people use them to strengthen their core, legs, arms, and back.
 They are like squishy kettlebells.

-The cost of Bulgarian commercial bags can be quite high — up to $115
+The cost of Bulgarian commercial bags can be pretty high — up to $115

 You are now ready to get in shape Bulgaria-style by swinging, squatting, and curling.